Abhinav275/ml-interview/README.md

 to range [0, 1]
 * Threshold to make prediction: if the output > .5, prediction 1; otherwise prediction 0
 * a special case of softmax function, which deals with multi-class problem
+* The sigmoid function is used for the two-class logistic regression, whereas the softmax function is used for the multiclass logistic regression (a.k.a.
+MaxEnt, multinomial logistic regression, softmax Regression, Maximum Entropy Classifier).

 [back to top](#machine-learning)